phel-lang/phel-lang.org/content/blog/functional-programming-in-php.md

 date = "2020-06-05"
 +++

 PHP was one of my first languages I learned.
 Even so, this dates back over 10 years, I still use PHP every day at work.
 However, in the meantime I also learned a lot of other languages like Java, Clojure, Scala, Python, Javascript and Scheme.
-By learning all the languages and their concepts, the concept of functional programming always was my favorite and so I tried to make my PHP programming style more functional.
+By learning all the languages and their concepts, the concept of functional programming always was my favorite, and so I tried to make my PHP programming style more functional.
 In the following article you can read some approaches I tried.

 ## Functions as arguments